-Competitors should be familiar with the Competitive Events Policy & Procedures Manual, found on the Competitive Events page on www.fbla.org.
+• Competitors should be familiar with the Competitive Events Policy & Procedures Manual, Honor Code, Code of Conduct, and Dress Code.

 - FBLA membership dues are paid by 11:59 pm Eastern Time on March 1 of the current school year. - Members may compete in an event at NLC more than once if they have not previously placed in the top ten of that event at NLC.
-If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee in order to participate in competitive events. - Members must stay in an official FBLA hotel in order to compete. - Each state may submit four entries. - Each competitor can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Report). - Only competitors are allowed to plan, research, and prepare their pre-judged component.
-They must also set up their presentation by themselves. - Each competitor must compete in all parts of an event for award eligibility. - All members of a team must consist of individuals from the same chapter. - Picture identification (driver's license, passport, state-issued identification, or school-issued identification) is required when checking in for competitive events. - If competitors are late for an objective test or presentation time, they will be allowed to compete until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.
-Competitive events start in the morning before the Opening Session of NLC.
+If a member places in the top ten of an event at NLC, they are no longer eligible to compete in that event. - Members must be registered for the NLC and pay the national conference registration fee to participate in competitive events. - Members must stay in an official FBLA hotel block to compete. - Each state may submit four entries. - Each competitor can only compete in one individual/team event and one chapter event (American Enterprise Project, Community Service Project, Local Chapter Annual Business Report, Partnership with Business Report). - Only competitors are allowed to plan, research, and prepare their pre-judged component.
+They must also set up their presentation by themselves. - Each competitor must compete in all parts of an event for award eligibility. - All members of a team must consist of individuals from the same chapter. - Picture identification (physical or digital: driver's license, passport, state-issued identification, or school-issued identification) matching the conference nametag is required when checking in for competitive events. - If competitors are late for their assigned objective test and/or presentation time, they will be allowed to compete with a five-point penalty until such time that results are finalized, or the accommodation would impact the fairness and integrity of the event.